-Ms. Berman also represents clients in a variety of government contracts litigation.
-For example, she was trial counsel for General Dynamics Corp. in a complex tax accounting.
-She has represented defense contractors in other types of litigation against the US government, including contract terminations and indemnification suits.
-She has also represented defense contractors in litigation with other defense contractors, including issues related to teaming arrangements on major government contracts.
+Ms. Berman also represents clients in a variety of government contracts litigation, including contract terminations, indemnification suits and complex tax accounting.
+She has represented defense contractors in other types of litigation against the US government as well as in litigation with other contractors, including issues related to teaming arrangements on major government contracts.

 In the First Amendment and defamation areas, Ms. Berman has extensive experience in both state and federal courts.
 In particular, she has defended media and non-media clients in numerous defamation and defamation-related tort cases.
 In many of these cases, she has successfully obtained dismissals of these actions.
 Notably, she successfully defended Paramount Pictures in Muzikowski v.
 Paramount Pictures, et al, in which the plaintiff claimed the movie Hardball was based on his life and portrayed him in a defamatory manner.
 Ms. Berman initially defeated the plaintiff’s attempt to enjoin the movie’s release and then obtained summary judgment.
 A federal appeals court upheld the trial court’s summary judgment ruling.